Graham Staines: Murder

+Reactions

 The murders were widely condemned by religious and civic leaders of the time, along with politicians and journalists.

 The US-based Human Rights Watch group accused the Indian government of failing to prevent violence against Christians, and for exploiting the sectarian tensions that existed at the time for their own political gain.

-Then-prime minister of India, Atal Bihari Vajpayee, a leader of the BJP, condemned the "ghastly attack," and called for swift action in catching the killers.
-Published reports stated that the church leaders alleged the attacks were carried out at the behest of hard-line Hindu organizations seeking revenge for what they perceived to be forced conversions of the tribal poor into Christianity.
-Dara Singh, who was convicted of the murders, was treated as a hero by the hard-line Hindus and reportedly protected by some villagers.
+Then Prime Minister of India, Atal Bihari Vajpayee condemned the "ghastly attack," and called for swift action in catching the killers.

+Published reports stated that the church leaders alleged the attacks were carried out at the behest of Hindutva organisations seeking revenge for what they perceived to be forced conversions of the tribal poor into Christianity.
+Dara Singh, who was convicted of the murders, was treated as a hero by the supporters of Hindutva and the Bajrang Dal and reportedly protected by some villagers.
 In an interview with the Hindustan Times, one of the accused killers, Mahendra Hembram, stated that the killers "were provoked by the 'corruption of tribal culture' by the missionaries, who they claimed fed villagers beef, and gave the women brassieres and sanitary towels."

 In her affidavit before the commission on the death of her husband and both sons, Gladys Staines stated:The Lord God is always with me to guide me and to help me try to accomplish the work of Graham, but I sometimes wonder why Graham was killed, and what also made his assassins behave in such a brutal manner on the night of the 22nd/23rd of January 1999. ...
 It is far from my mind to punish the persons who were responsible for the death of my husband Graham and my two children.
 But it is my desire and hope that they would repent and be reformed.

-In popular culture

-The Least of These: The Graham Staines Story, a film that is based on his killing, was released in 2019.